fico-xpress/XpressAPI.jl/README.md

 ## Error handling

 Errors from calling the low-level C functions are translated into exceptions.
-The exception that is thrown by the functions in this module is `XPRSexception`.
+The exception that is thrown by the functions in this package is `XPRSexception`.
 Note that not only library errors may trigger this exception.
 Another typical situation in which this exception may be raised is when buffers are detected to be not long enough.